senojj/jqyt/README.md

 jqyt
 ====

-jQuery wrapper for the YouTube iFrame API
+jQuery plug-in for the YouTube iFrame API

 ####Basic Example